polijrorg/nextjs-template-ts/.github/README.md

 `yarn dev`

-To run the test use:
+To run tests use:
 `yarn test`
 Or to run in watch mode:
-`yarn run:watch`
+`yarn test:watch`

 Or use as template when creating your new repository